bmorris213/coach-knight/README.md

 Coach Knight will take a look at all your games to discover weaknesses you have as a chess player.
 Based on these weaknesses, it will recommend avenues of study for you to persue.

 ### usage for Coach Knight chess bot
-use 'npm start' to run normal condition program: the program then allows you to:
+use 'npm start' to run program:
+    if you are not logged in, follow the prompts to log in using a username
+    password
+    if the profile already exists, use the password you used last time if it doesn't, then create a password and remember it the username will be the one used to check websites for your game the program then allows you to:
+* quit:         gracefully exit program
+* help:         read out Coach Knight usage
+* logout:       to log out the user, then quit
+* remove:       to delete the current user's data and profile, then log out
 * download:     to download your games from your website
-* report:       to generate reports on downloaded games
+* view:         to generate reports on your games and view them
-* view:         view all generated reports
-* quit:         gracefully exit program but only if the user is logged in.

-If you want to log in, or other options, use optional parameters.
-To use optional parameters, use 'npm start -- [option]' where the option can be any of the following:
-* -h or --help      List program usage text.
-* -l or --login     log user into a website for analysis.
-* -r or --remove    Remove the current login information and game data.